tuya/tuya-cloud-sdk-go/README.md

 ## Introduction

-Tuya Cloud API SDK for Golang
+Tuya Cloud API SDK for Golang.

 ## Get Started

-Please make sure you have the values of `serverHOST`, `AccessID` and `AccessKey`.
+Make sure you have `serverHOST`, `AccessID` and `AccessKey`.

-Before running this sdk, please initialize it using the following method :
+Before running this SDK, you need to initialize it with the following method:

 ```
 config.SetEnv(common.URLCN, "AccessID", "AccessKey")